rust-stuco/lectures/week4/slides.md

 * New Rust programmers may be confused by:
     * `String`'s internal UTF-8 encoding
     * Rust's prevention of possible logical errors from misunderstanding the encoding
+    * Strings are not as simple as they may initially seem

 ---